Frequently asked questions (FAQ)

 Q: Can Dedicated HSM be used with Office 365 Customer Key, Azure Information Protection, Azure Data Lake Store, Disk Encryption, Azure Storage encryption, Azure SQL TDE?

-No. Dedicated HSM is provisioned directly into a customer’s private IP Address space so it does not accessible by other Azure or Microsoft services.
+No. Dedicated HSM is provisioned directly into a customer's private IP Address space so it is not accessible by other Azure or Microsoft services.

 Administration, access, and control

-Q: Does the customer get full exclusive control over the HSMs with Dedicated HSMs?
+Q: Does the customer get full exclusive control over the HSMs with Dedicated '?

 Yes.
 Each HSM appliance is fully dedicated to one single customer and no one else has administrative control once provisioned and the administrator password changed.